Kamihorokamettoku Refuge Hut

 Water: There’s a large snow patch about 100m southwest of the hut which generally remains until mid to late August.
 Water obtained from the snowmelt should be purified or boiled before consumption (due to echinococcus parasite risk).
 From the hut, descend south along the lower horse-shoe trail for about 5 minutes.
 You may find a small trickle of snowmelt here from the snow patch just before a large dirt clearing in the alpine vegetation.
 If there isn’t any visible water near the trail, or it’s too scant to practically get into your water containers, from the clearing follow some rusty poles about 75m east-southeast away from the main trail following a shallow gully through the grass to a PVC pipe around here at N43.4056271 E142.6749047.

 Toilets: Basic long-drop outhouse toilets, just to the north of the hut.
-The hut request all paper be packed out.
+The hut requests all paper be packed out.

 Cell reception: Very weak Docomo reception on the second floor of the hut, and relatively strong 4G reception on the ridge 50 meters up from the hut.